I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 • Windows Server 2003: rundll32 wbemupgd, RepairWMISetup

-A pretty lengthy procedure is found in Microsoft's Knowledgebase: How to manually rebuild Performance Counter Library values.
-Please be sure to read and understand the Important section in that article before you start doing things.
+A pretty lengthy procedure can be found in Microsoft's knowledge base: Manually rebuild performance counter library values.
+Make sure that you read and understand the Important section in the article before you start.

-As software that features its own cool WMI performance counters, adds these counters dynamically during its setup process to the WMI system, some of these counters may get lost.
-So one possible solution might be to re-install this specific software.
+As software that features its own WMI performance counters, PRTG dynamically adds these counters during its setup process to the WMI system.
+Some of these counters, however, might get lost.
+So, one possible solution might be to re-install this specific software.

-Again, there is no guarantee that this will work, and you should ensure that you have backupped your system properly so that none of your settings are in danger by this re-installation of our software.
+Important notice: There is no guarantee that this will work, and you should make sure that you have made a proper backup of your system so that none of your settings are in danger by this re-installation of our software.

-We haven't tested this yet, so we can't say if this works with your specific system.
-Please remember:
+We have not tested this, so we cannot say if this works with your specific system.

-If your probe computer's WMI is behaving badly and you have the possibility of moving the PRTG probe to a different computer, you should try that first!
-Basically this option reinstalls everything that is needed for WMI, so you very probably need the installation discs / folders of your Windows version.
-Or a slipstreamed disc, if a service pack has been installed.
+Basically, this option reinstalls everything that is needed for WMI, so you very likely need the installation disks / folders of your Windows version, or a slipstreamed disc, if a service pack has been installed.

 2. Enter the following command: rundll32.exe setupapi,InstallHinfSection WBEM 132 %windir%\inf\wbemoc.inf